Heatherwilliams2/Introducing-You/README.md

 #### Hello and welcome to Introducing me, Heather Williams.
 I attended W.O.Mitchell Elementary School for grade 5-8.
 I went to Roch Carrier Elementary School for kindergarten-grade 4. :school_satchel:
 I was born to the _loving_ family of my Mom, Shannon Williams and my Dad, Kerry Williams.
 I have three sisters.
-Amber, the eldest, is 16, Megan, my twin who is 14 and my youngest sister, Erin who is 8 years old.
+Amber, the eldest, is 16, Megan, my twin who is 14 and my youngest sister, Erin who is 8 years old.:family:
 Megan and I take dance classes at Allegro Danceworks.
 This is my **favourite** hobby, because dance has no stress.
 If you have had a bad day at school, dance helps you to relax.
  Another way I relax myself is to read **lots of books**.
 My favourite series is Harry Potter.:books:
 I love listening to music when I’m doing homework.
 My favourite song is _“She Ain’t There To Kiss Me”_ by Brett Young.
 I also listen to any song from the musicals Les Miserables and Mammamia.:musical_note: My favourite actors are Eddie Redmayne and Amanda Seyfried.